 You've probably seen Triple Leaf Detox Tea at your local health food store.
 It's nothing fancy (think flat paper bags in a cellophane-wrapped paper box) and it certainly does not taste good.
 However, it is a long-used and fairly respected brand in the health food community.

-Cleanse & Detox Herbal Tea from Gaia Herbs is made with detoxifying burdock, artichoke, and rooibos, as well as flavorful lemon and peppermint essential oils.
+Gaia Herbs Cleanse & Detox Herbal Tea is made with detoxifying burdock, artichoke, and rooibos, as well as flavorful lemon and peppermint essential oils.

 It is geared toward liver detoxification and support.
 Each tea bag is sealed in a foil pouch to preserve the flavor and maintain efficacy over longer periods of time.
 It is also sealed without the use of staples or glue.